Get cheap cover for your bike

 Police stations across the UK offer free marking events so it's worth keeping an eye out for those.
 Dates differ depending on where you are in the country, but you can check your local police force's website to find out more.

 No. A claim on your bicycle insurance won't have any impact on any other insurance.
-However, it's worth remembering that if an incident involves you breaking the law, while on your bike, your insurer can refuse to pay any claims.
-So if you skip a red light and get hit, your insurer will probably refuse to fix your damaged bike.
+However, it's worth remembering that if an incident involves you breaking the law while on your bike, your insurer can refuse to pay any claims.
+So if you skip a red light and get hit, your insurer will probably refuse to fix your damaged bike and won't pay out anything you may have been due under the personal accident part of the policy.

 The big question: Should you pay for extra bicycle insurance?